 The Columbia County VSP is an alternative approach to regulatory critical area protection.
 Through the VSP, local producers and landowners are able to voluntarily participate in and share stewardship practices that protect critical areas as an alternative to regulatory the regulatory approach of meeting the State's Growth Management Act goals.

 Cost-share and technical assistance.
 The Columbia County VSP Work Group has set aside $146,450 in grant funds to be directly benefit area producers through cost-share programs and technical assistance.
 For more information, view the Columbia County Cost-share Policy (PDF).

 The VSP Work Group is currently accepting cost-share project applications.
 If you have an idea for a project that will enhance a critical area while increasing ag viability please email Dena Martin or Aneesha Dieu for an application, or call 509 382-4676 for more information.

-Check out this simple and informative brochure (PDF).
+Learn more with our VSP brochure (PDF).
 Want printed copies?
-Stop by the Planning Department to pick a couple up, and get more information.
+Stop by the Planning Department and pick some up to share, and get more information.

-We have submitted our 2019 biennial report (PDF) to the Conservation Commission.
-This report is formatted to provide an update on progress since the adoption of the VSP Work Plan.
+We have submitted our 2021 biennial report to the Conservation Commission.
+This report provides an update on progress since the adoption and implementation of the VSP Work Plan.
 Previous reports including the 2019 biennial report and the 5-Year Status Report can be found HERE.

 Columbia County VSP